This website is intended for individuals living in the United States.

 About the Ntrust-2 study

-• Determine if NKX019 is safe to use and how well it is tolerated.
+• Determine if NKX019 is safe to use and how well it is tolerated in the body

-• See if other medications like steroids can be stopped because systemic sclerosis, inflammatory myopathy, or ANCA-associated vasculitis is controlled.
+• See if other medications like steroids can be stopped because SSc, IIM, or AAV is controlled

 Supporting study participants